vmware-tanzu/cartographer/rfc/rfc-0000-supply-chain-tracing.md

 [unresolved-questions]: #unresolved-questions

 - Are the proposed field names well aligned with existing Cartographer-isms?
-- Are resource level observedGeneration and output level lastTransitionTime values helpful and meaningful?
 - Is all of the information collected and exposed appropriate to expose to all users who can view the workload resource?
 - Is there value in capturing the uuid for referenced resources?